djplaner/blog/docs/2009/06/15/how-silly-can-enterprise-it-get-tools-should-fit-the-people-not-the-other-way-around/index.md

 ---
+categories:
+- elearning
+- shadowsystems
+date: 2009-06-15 10:40:43+10:00
+next:
+  text: Institutional e-learning strategies
+  url: /blog2/2009/06/17/institutional-e-learning-strategies/
+previous:
+  text: 'PhD Update #14 - Moving to a new day'
+  url: /blog2/2009/06/14/phd-update-14-moving-to-a-new-day/
 title: How silly can enterprise IT get?
 Tools should fit the people, not the other way around
-date: 2009-06-15 10:40:43+10:00
-categories: ['elearning', 'shadowsystems']
 type: post
 template: blog-post.html
 comments: